WesselSmit/education-portal/DESIGN_RATIONALE.md

 <img width="800" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45405413/84770106-46ddec80-afd7-11ea-9cad-757fd6532eb3.gif">

 ### Menu for mobile and tablet
-Since we use a hamburger menu on the mobile and tablet versions of our app and this requires JavaScript to access the menu, we have had to write a fallback for this to always give the user access to the menu.
+Since we use a hamburger menu on the mobile and tablet versions of our app which requires JavaScript to access the menu, we have had to write a fallback for when Javascript isn't available.

 * The student has **no** access to Javascript
 The user clicks on the hamburger menu which contains a `<a>` to link to the menu at the bottom of the DOM.
 In this way the student can simply navigate through the app without Javascript.

 * The student **does** have access to Javascript
-The `<a>` gets a preventDefault in Javascript so that it no longer goes anywhere in the HTML but simply opens the menu using Javascript.
+The `<a>`'s element normal behaviour is prevented in Javascript so that it no longer goes anywhere in the HTML but simply opens the menu using Javascript.

 <img width="250" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45365598/84778147-d937bd80-afe2-11ea-9ff6-77edd46fa29e.gif">

 <hr>

 ## Responsiveness
-We expect that this app will also be used on the phone, for example when students come from public transport and quickly want to find the ckassroom where they have their first lesson of the day.
-We use a two-column layout on desktop that changes to a single-column layout when the screen narrows.
+We expect that this app will also be used on the phone, for example when students come from public transport and quickly want to find the classroom where they have their first lesson of the day.
+We use a two-column layout on desktop that changes to a single-column layout when the screen is smaller.

 <img width="800" alt="Schermafbeelding 2020-05-11 om 20 16 00" src="https://user-images.githubusercontent.com/45365598/84777522-fb7d0b80-afe1-11ea-8062-67925c0b0fd5.gif">